Allen Klein: Criminal conviction and jail time

-In 1977, Klein and ABKCO's former head of promotion, Pete Bennett, were each charged with three felony counts of income tax evasion for 1970, 1971, and 1972, and related misdemeanor counts of making false statement on their income tax returns for each of those years.
+In 1977, Klein and ABKCO's former head of promotion, Pete Bennett, were each charged with three felony counts of income tax evasion for 1970, 1971, and 1972, and related misdemeanor counts of making false statements on their income tax returns for those years.
 The IRS, which had been investigating Klein for several years, claimed that Klein and Bennett had sold promotional copies of Beatles and post-Beatles albums—common practice in the music industry at the time—without declaring the sales on their tax returns.
 Klein was alleged to have received over $200,000.
 Bennett pleaded guilty to a single misdemeanor charge and became a witness against Klein.
-Klein testified that he had not instructed Bennett to sell promotional copies of albums and that although he'd received cash payments from Bennett the payments were a return of cash advances which Bennett had been given.
+Klein testified that he had not instructed Bennett to sell promotional copies of albums and that although he'd received cash payments from Bennett, they were a return of cash advances Bennett had been given.
 Klein's first trial ended in a mistrial because the jury was deadlocked.
-At his second trial in 1979, the jury found Klein not guilty of the felony charges, but guilty of a single misdemeanor charge for false statements on his 1972 tax return.
+At his second trial in 1979, the jury found Klein not guilty of the felony charges but guilty of a single misdemeanor charge for false statements on his 1972 tax return.
 Klein was fined $5,000 and sentenced to two months in jail, which he served in July–September 1980.

 Phil Spector

 In 1988 Klein began managing Phil Spector's business affairs, including his publishing and recording assets.
-Although Spector had not been active as a producer for several years, his early work was still frequently broadcast and also licensed for film soundtracks.
+Spector had not been active as a producer for several years, but his early work was still frequently broadcast and licensed for film soundtracks.
 Spector's publishing company, Mother Bertha Music, Inc, was controlled by Trio, a Jerry Leiber and Mike Stoller company, which was in turn administered by Warner/Chappell Music.
 Warner/Chappell was making appropriate payments, but significant amounts were not being passed on to Spector.
 Klein's goal was to get Spector all the money owed him, and also to wrest a concession allowing Spector to co-administer the future licensing of his music.
-Klein and Spector brought suit in federal court where a courtroom win would secure the first goal but not the second.
-Klein accordingly then advised a settlement strategy which proved successful.
+Klein and Spector sued in federal court, where a win would secure the first goal but not the second.
+Klein accordingly then advised a settlement strategy that proved successful.